zalando/postgres-operator/README.md

     $ kubectl --context minikube create -f manifests/serviceaccount.yaml

-Next deploy the postgers-operator from the Docker Image Zalando is using today, see postgres-operator.yaml
+Next deploy the postgers-operator from the Docker Image Zalando is using:

     $ kubectl --context minikube create -f manifests/postgres-operator.yaml

-If you perfer to do it yourself the following steps will get you the docker image built and deployed.
+If you perfer to build the image yourself follow up down below.

-    $ eval $(minikube docker-env)
-    $ export TAG=$(git describe --tags --always --dirty)
-    $ make docker
-    $ sed -e "s/\(image\:.*\:\).*$/\1$TAG/" manifests/postgres-operator.yaml|kubectl --context minikube create  -f -

 ### Check if CustomResourceDefinition has been registered